 Let’s be honest.
 One of the main reasons people don’t travel is due to lack of money.
-I get that, because it was the big reason I returned home after travelling around North America for three months in 2014.
-I came home with nothing, worked a (crap) part-time job to save as much as I could, and then moved to Melbourne.
+I get that because it was the big reason I returned home after travelling around North America for three months in 2014.
+I came home with nothing, worked a (crap) part-time job to save as much as I could and then moved to Melbourne.
 It took me a few months of scraping by in Melbourne until I found a job and I was able to start saving like crazy for the next adventure.
-Here are the things I did to save money for travel: $13,000 to be exact!
+Here are the things I did to save money for travel.

-In Melbourne I worked two casual jobs, which meant I was earning quite a good amount of money each week.
-Casual work in Australia means you don’t get paid entitlements such as annual (vacation) or sick leave, which translates to a higher rate.
+In Melbourne, I worked two casual jobs.
+This meant I earned quite a good amount of money each week.
+Casual work in Australia means you don’t get paid entitlements such as annual vacation or sick leave, which translates to a higher rate.
 This worked fine for me.
-My two jobs were as a cafe supervisor, and a bartender at two of the big event stadiums.
+My two jobs were as a cafe supervisor and a bartender at two of the big event stadiums.
 I worked six days a week, but usually still averaged about 40 hours per week.
 My jobs worked in perfect harmony, as the supervisor job was during the day and no weekends, while events were all night and weekend shifts.

 I also made a little bit of money freelance writing.
 Do you have a skill that you could earn money from freelancing?
 Web design, development, accountancy, graphic design, photography?
 The list is endless.

 Working nearly every day and most Friday and Saturday nights also meant less socialising.
 Going out to bars and restaurants is definitely a money drainer, especially in Melbourne.
-I mean, the food and company is always good, but travelling to a new country is better.
-Stick to an “entertainment” or fun budget if you want to reach your saving goal quickly.
+I mean, the food and company are always good, but travelling to a new country is better.
+Stick to an entertainment or fun budget if you want to reach your saving goal quickly.

 The best way to save money quickly is to automatically deposit a certain amount into your savings account each week/fortnight.
-I worked out how much I could easily deposit each week when I got paid, and put the money into a high-interest savings account.
-This meant each month I earned a little interest — free money is free money!
+I worked out how much I could easily deposit each week when I got paid and put the money into a high-interest savings account.
+This meant that each month I earned a little interest too – free money is free money.
 If I had a slightly less-spendy week and had some money sitting in my everyday account, I’d usually deposit that directly into my savings too.
-Every little bit helps, trust me!
+Every little bit helps, trust me.

-Even though I was scrimping and saving, I still needed insurance.
-This included private health insurance and travel insurance for this big ol’ journey!
+Even though I was scrimping to save money, I still needed insurance.
+This included private health insurance and travel insurance for this big old journey.
 The best thing I did was use a comparison site, like Compare the Market.
 For the Aussies, you totally know their television ad with the meerkats.
-Anyway, comparing insurance and getting the best deal will definitely help you save.
+Anyway, comparing insurance and getting the best deal will definitely help you save money.

-I lived about a 30 minute walk from Melbourne’s favourite market, Queen Victoria Market.
+I lived about a 30-minute walk from Melbourne’s favourite market, Queen Victoria Market.
 But I was usually too lazy to journey there and pick up some fresh meat, fruit and vegetables.
-But once I started going on Sunday mornings before work and got into a bit of a routine, I couldn’t stop!
+However, once I started going on Sunday mornings before work and got into a bit of a routine, I couldn’t stop.
 The market is huge, with so many businesses to choose from.
 I usually had a couple of favourites I returned to each week.
-But definitely check out your local farmers markets and see if shopping there will also save you money.
-The thing is, it not only saves money but buying fresh, local produce is better for you!
+But definitely check out your local farmers’ markets and see if shopping there will also help you save money.
+The thing is, it not only saves money but buying fresh produce from locals just feels better.

 Bonus tip: Signing up for a rewards credit card is a great way to earn points.
 But you obviously won’t be saving money if you don’t pay off the card each month.
-I always paid mine off every payday!
+I always pay mine off every payday.

 I don’t know if this is common all over North America, but the security deposit on rentals in Vancouver is only two week’s rent.
 In Australia, it equals six week’s rent.
 That is a lot of money, particularly when you are renting in capital cities.
 So getting my bond back definitely gave my savings an instant boost.

-If this is an option for you, then I say go for it!
-Unfortunately, I wanted to live in Melbourne and not in my hometown a three hour flight away.
+If this is an option for you, then I say go for it.
+Unfortunately, I wanted to live in Melbourne and not in my hometown a three-hour flight away.
 Magnetic Island is pretty, but I like the city life.
-I also lived quite close to Melbourne’s city centre, so my rent wasn’t dirt cheap, but I still saved!
-It also had its own gym, which was another way I saved money.
+I also lived quite close to Melbourne’s city centre, so my rent wasn’t dirt cheap, but I still saved.
+It also had its own gym, which was another way to easily save money.

-My flight to Vancouver was a lot of money, as I bought it only three weeks before I departed!
+My flight to Vancouver was a lot of money, as I only bought the one-way ticket three weeks before I departed.
 That’s how excited I was to come back.
-If you have more time, I recommend buying your flight in advance and saving even more money.
+If you have more time, I recommend buying your flight in advance to save even more money.

 So when you are trying to save money to go overseas, you probably shouldn’t spend money on other travels.
-BUT, it’s an addiction, and I couldn’t go months without flying somewhere.
+However, it’s an addiction and I couldn’t go months without flying somewhere.
 Thanks to some ridiculously cheap airfares, I was able to visit Bali, Brisbane, Sydney and Magnetic Island (three times) while I was saving.
 Just stalk the flight sales to save money.